Firefly runs awards programme for recruitment brand Talent International. …Read more

 Global consulting firm, Hitachi Consulting, wanted to raise awareness of its services for the retail sector among people in roles such as chief information officers, head of customer services, head of marketing and more.
 It wanted to demonstrate its Smart Customer Experience (SCX) proposition and disrupt the status quo by differentiating Hitachi from existing, more established competitors to attract more retail prospects to engage with its services.
-In 2018, it appointed Firefly to help deliver on this over two campaigns, during a six-month period.
+In 2018, it appointed Firefly to help deliver on these objectives through two campaigns, during a six-month period.

 Firefly researched the media trends in the retail and hospitality industry and found there were a number of hot topics it could target for Hitachi Consulting’s campaigns.
 The use of data and technology were two of the most widely covered topics, with a significant proportion of coverage focusing on how they enable retailers to increase sales, deliver an improved service and enhance the customer experience.
-Firefly knew these conversations could form the base of a highly effective PR campaigns to educate – and, in some cases, shocks – the target audience.
+Firefly knew these conversations could form the base of highly effective PR campaigns to educate – and, in some cases, shock – the target audience.

 Firefly wanted these projects to target a wide range of media, including business, technology, national, and retail to ensure the best chance possible at reaching the C-level executives that Hitachi Consulting wanted to target.
 Firefly also knew that research would need to be a core component of both retail campaigns, in order to generate strong statistics around these themes that would engage editors and their readers.